united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 return msg;
 ```
-27. Connect the filter node to the function node.
+27. Connect the filter node to the *state-change-publisher* function node.
 28. Drag an mqtt out node from the palette to the flow.
 29. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server,
 you can leave the topic empty as we have already set it in the function node.